Central Asia... Gems & Tresausres of Five Stans

 Note on visas:

 The process of obtaining all visas is simple.
-Tajikistan visa is obtained online.
+Tajikistan visa is obtained online at https://www.evisa.tj and Uzbekistan visa also can be obtained online at https://e-visa.gov.uz and no visa support letter is required.
 No visa required for Kazakhstan and Kyrgyzstan.
-Uzbekistan visa should be obtained at the Uzbekistan Embassy in Washington DC and no visa support letter is required.
 Only Turkmenistan requires letter of invitation or visa support letter to claim your visa.
 For all travelers we will assist with arrangements of letter of invitation.
 We need to start applying for the letter of invitation 3 months prior to the start date of the trip, WITHOUT need for actual passport, just a scanned copy of it.
 In very rare occasions letter of invitation may not be secured by issuing authorities with no given reason.
 On basis of approved letter of invitation you are eligible to claim tourist visa at the Turkmenistan Embassy in Washington, DC or upon arrival to international airport in Ashgabat.
 Please use the visa company recommended by us.

 About your lecturer Dr. Mehreen Chida-Razvi; earned her BSc and BA from the University of Florida, Gainesville, before moving to London, England where she completed an MA in Art History at the Courtauld Institute of Art, and a second MA and a PhD in the History of Art & Archaeology from SOAS, University of London.
 She specializes in the history of Islamic art, architecture and material culture in the early modern era, with a particular emphasis on the Persianate regions of Mughal South Asia, Iran and Central Asia.
 Dr. Chida-Razvi’s primary research examines the history of architecture and the built environment and she has carried out extensive fieldwork and site-research in Pakistan and India.
 Another area of particular interest is the cultural and artistic interactions between Europe and the Persianate world and the social and historical circumstances which allowed for such connections to take place.
 Since 2007 Mehreen has given lectures and taught courses on Islamic art and architecture in London and Oxford, and has furthermore been an academic contributor and consultant for a documentary on Taj Mahal.